-For Federal reporting purposes the IRB will need to determine whether the protocol violation constitutes an instance of serious or continuing non-compliance.
-If the violation is an event involving a change in the protocol to eliminate immediate hazard or harm to subjects, the IRB should ensure that the event was reported in the required 5-day period.
+For Federal reporting purposes the IRB will need to determine whether the protocol deviation/violation constitutes an instance of serious or continuing non-compliance.
+If the protocol deviation/violation is an event involving a change in the protocol to eliminate immediate hazard or harm to subjects, the IRB should ensure that the event was reported in the required 5-day period.
 Also, the IRB should make certain that the investigator implemented appropriate measures to alleviate or eliminate the harm to current and future subjects in the research.

-The fully convened IRB discusses the event at the convened meeting and the IRB meeting minutes document the discussion and final determination of the convened IRB regarding the protocol violation.
+The fully convened IRB discusses the event at the convened meeting and the IRB meeting minutes document the discussion and final determination of the convened IRB regarding the protocol deviation/violation.
 The documentation of review is placed in the IRB protocol file.
 Once a determination is made by the IRB, the investigator will receive a notification of determination from the IRB.
-If there are no issues with the protocol violation.